uswds/uswds-site/README.md

 - `npm run watch`: Runs a series of commands that watches for any changes in both the Standards node module and the root level asset folders in this repo.

+- `npm start -- --incremental`: Runs your local server with incremental regeneration enabled and will greatly improve build time.
+Use instead of `npm start`.

 ### Using the latest version of the `uswds` package